mikejmets/senaite.queue/docs/index.rst

 =============

 This add-on enables asynchronous tasks for `SENAITE LIMS`_, that allows to better handle concurrent actions and processes when the workload is high.
-Is specially indicated for high-demand instances and for when there are custom processes that take long to complete.
-Essentially, `senaite.queue`_ reduces the chance of transaction commits by handling tasks asynchronously, in an unattended and sequential manner.
+It is specially indicated for high-demand instances and for when there are custom processes that take long to complete.
+Essentially, `senaite.queue`_ reduces the chance of transaction conflicts by handling tasks asynchronously, in an unattended and sequential manner.

 Once installed, this add-on enables asynchronous processing of those tasks that